ChrisChrisvdW/iMEP/README.md

 All best,
 Chris VAN DE WEIJER

-Please read the added Word document for the guidelines on how to add the macro to Word
+Please read the added Word document for the guidelines on how to add the macro to Word OR
+Follow the steps below with the .bas file:

+1. Open the word documents where you had your macros
+2. ALT+F11 to open VBA Editor
+3. On a module, right click > import file and add the *.bas file